tmigone/versionist/README.md

 # versionist GitHub action

-This action provides automatic versioning, changelog generation and npm publishing.
+This action provides automatic Semver versioning, changelog generation and continuous delivery for NPM and docker projects.

 The following actions are taken sequentially: